Sultan Pepper: Nickelodeon and after

 Pepper later wrote for the HBO educational children's show Crashbox as well as the Nickelodeon animated series CatDog.
 She also worked as a writer for the late-night television talk show The Stephanie Miller Show during the 1990s.

 2000s

 In the 2000s, Pepper worked both as a writer and producer for the United States version of Don't Forget Your Toothbrush game show as well as Street Smarts and the reality show Blind Date.

 Pepper was contracted for a one-year development deal with Sony/Columbia Tri-Star Television beginning in 2002.
 While with Sony/Columbia TriStar, Pepper wrote and produced on the television shows Pyramid, Shipmates and The Rerun Show.

 Pepper also wrote for the FOX Saturday night sketch comedy show Mad TV for two seasons.
 The show's writing team, which included Pepper, was nominated for Writers Guild of America Awards in 2004 and 2005.

-Pepper died in Murrieta, California, on October 20, 2009, at the age of 47.
-She was survived by her parents, Teresa and Jack Pepper.
+Pepper died in Murrieta, California, on October 20, 2009, at age 47.